Ownezx/ics-rs/README.md

 In the long term, the crate should be able to adress VTODOs, VEVENTs, VALARMs and VJOURNAL entries in VCALENDAR files.

+## Testing

+Several test files can be found in the test/test_files folder, those were gathered from different sources to validate that the parsing is done correctly.
+To run tests use `cargo test`.

 ## Docs

 https://www.kanzaki.com/docs/ical/